DestrinStorm/tournamentbuddy/README.md

 Hosted on Google App Engine running in Python

 TODO list:
+Look at storage, can we have a way of moving tournaments?
-Manual repairing should check they aren't playing on a previous table Round timings for non timed turns
+Add players after it starts?
+Or at least a way of deleting rounds Add a sort to the table list to order by 'matches won' tables (2 score, 1 score etc) Manual repairing should check they aren't playing on a previous table Round timings for non timed turns